EgorOrachyov/Berserk/README.md

 The idea is to implement a structure with common tools for creating real-time graphics applications with basic physical and audio functions.
-As a student interested in programming, I decided to try and expand my knowledge in the field of computer graphics and C ++ 11.
+As a student interested in programming, I decided to try and expand my knowledge in the field of computer graphics and C++11.

 The following books help me in the implementation of this project: